AFM-SPM/TopoStats/docs/basic/grain_finding.md

 If we want to select the DNA, then we can take only the regions of the image that are above a certain height threshold (standard deviation - `std_dev`, absolute - `absolute`, otsu - `otsu`).

-Here are several thresholds to show you what happens as we increase the threshold:
+Here are several thresholds to show you what happens as we increase the absolute height threshold:

 ![height thresholds](../_static/images/grain_finding/grain_finding_grain_thresholds.png)